 ‘Sentence’ is divided into many types, and Interrogative Sentence is one.
 Interrogative Sentence deals with questions, and we need to use interrogative sentences whenever we ask questions to another person.
 In other words, we can say questions and interrogative sentences are closely connected.
-Now let us know the definition to get a clear conception about it.
+Now let us know the definition to get a clear conception of it.

 What Is an Interrogative Sentence?